Sonoran Desert Grasses, from a series of acrylic monoprints by Tucson artist Andrew Rush.

 In collaboration with the Tubac Heritage Alliance, the Tubac Presidio State Historic Park and Museum is hosting a dark sky art exhibition as part of our application for a Dark Sky Park designation from the International Dark Sky Association.

 Artists inspired by Arizona’s magnificent night sky will display work using such diverse media as printmaking, painting, photography, and glass art.
 The exhibition opens April 7, 2021 in conjunction with International Dark Sky Week, and will continue through fall, 2021.

 Exhibition hours are 9 a.m. to 5 p.m., Wednesday through Sunday.
-A closing reception for exhibiting artists and the public will be held in the fall.
-A percentage of artwork sold will benefit the Presidio
+Due to COVID, a closing reception for exhibiting artists and the public will not be held.
+A percentage of artwork sold will benefit the Presidio.

 Andrew Rush: Andy was Associate Professor of Art at the University of Arizona, where he founded the printmaking program.
 He obtained his Master of Fine Arts at the University of Iowa, working under Mauricio Lasansky, and received a Fulbright Grant to study printmaking in Florence, Italy.
 His work is in collections of the Uffizi Museum, Florence, Italy, Library of Congress, Dallas Museum, Fort Worth Museum, and the University of Arizona Museum of Art, among others.
 Rush founded the Drawing Studio in Tucson in 1992.

 Jennifer Clarke: Jennifer is from England.
 She attended Goldsmiths College School of Art, and lived in Denmark for many years, where she also worked for the National Museum in Copenhagen.
 Her prints have been exhibited nationally and internationally.
 In 2016, she relocated permanently to Arizona, where she also teaches classes in mezzotint printmaking.